joshbegley/nyt-latest/README.md

 **An American Slowdown**\
-`The U.S. has always relied on population growth to keep its economy pumping — a plateau may be coming.`\
+`The U.S. has always relied on population growth to keep its economy pumping.
+A plateau may be coming.`\
 https://nytimes.com/2024/03/20/briefing/american-population-slowdown-immigration.html

 **A Contentious Immigration Law Is Back on Hold, and Reddit Fans Are Getting Nervous**\